 Successfully promoting agility across your organization requires not only the right mindset and exceptional testing skills but also superior people skills.

-My testing team and I embarked on this journey over two years ago.
-Formal training along with external coaching helped our team start strong.
-But our progress quickly stagnated and early success could not be scaled easily.
+Formal training along with external coaching helped our team start strong, but our progress quickly stagnated and early success could not be scaled easily.
 We had multiple starts…and stops…and pauses across an uneven journey from waterfall to agile.
 We eventually learned that promoting agile methodology requires not only the right mindset and exceptional testing skills but also superior people skills.

 Along our agile journey, we organized our takeaways and general observations to highlight the following learnings: